400g caster sugar

 Sift in the flour, a little at a time, and mix well to form a smooth dough.

-Cover the dough and let rest for 2 hours at room temperature, an important step because it will allow the sugar to dissolve.
+Cover the dough and let rest for 2 hours at room temperature.

 Spoon a full table spoon at a time in the hot waffle iron and bake until golden brown.
 Remember, you should never open the waffle iron during the first minute of baking or the waffle will separate.